 Well, not just speed itself, but the nitty gritty bits of your website.
 Dead links, mobile responsiveness, outdated contact details.
 Your store may have fantastic landing or product pages with elegant features but if it’s slow to load or inbound links are broken then everything else will be a flop.
 Audit your store and hammer down the basics.

-Make Your Products Stand Out
+Make Your Products Stand Out on Shopify

 Depending on what industry you’re in, there could be very high or very little competition for what you offer.
 Even if there’s just one competitor you’re at battle with, it could be a lost sale if the customer swings in their favour over yours.